ubinux/dnf-plugin-tui/README.md

       # sh poky-glibc-x86_64-meta-toolchain-i586-toolchain-2.6.sh
       # . /opt/poky/2.6/environment-setup-i586-poky-linux
       Note
-        - When you compilering toochain, make sure you have patched the patch of patches-yocto.
+        - When you build toolchain, make sure you have patched the patches in patches-yocto.
+We are trying to push them to the Yocto community.
-        - If you change a terminal, you should source toolchain again.
+        - If you change to anthor terminal, you should source toolchain again.
 ```
 #### (2) rpm packages
 &emsp;&emsp;Put all packages to one repo directory as following: